Swag's Jazzfest FAQ - Tickets

 Re-entry?
 Can you leave and get back in on the same day?

 No, there is no In and Out allowed with general admission tickets.
 Re-entry will require a new ticket.
-The VIP tickets and the WWOZ Brass Pass do allow free re-entry.
+The VIP tickets and the WWOZ Brass Pass and Gala Pass do allow free re-entry.

 Group Discounts?